MLaurenzo/java_refactoring_kata/README.md

 Then change it to "dollar * 0.75", your test is now suppose to pass.
 To be cleaner, extract the "0.75" into a constant.

-This kind of pattern is also called "triangulation": you wait for the second test to refactor the hardcoded value to the real implementation.

 ### Task 2
 Objectives:
 - extract method object